mi-shraban/CF_managing_tool/README.md

 ## Now, I've also built a GUI version ;-;
 - Clone this repo.
 - Just open the ```CF_gui_tool.exe``` file to use it.
+- However, the CLI tool is simply bettter.

 ## Feel free to improve and contribute to the tool. ##